 Laura holds dual undergraduate degrees in Hispanic Studies and International Relations from Brown University, where she graduated with honors.
 Additionally, she holds a Master of Public Affairs degree from the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin, where she completed a Portfolio Program in Nonprofit and Philanthropic Studies.
 Laura volunteers with the Lafayette County Literacy Council, the Tree of Life Clinic in Tupelo, and serves on the Board of Directors of the ACLU of Mississippi.

 JR Love, Ph.D., Project Manager

-Dr. J.R.
-Love is a native Mississippian, born in Greenville but grew up in Glen Allan.
 He has held faculty and administrative positions at the university and community college settings including Mississippi State University, Delta State University, Kansas State University and Barton Community College.
-Most recently, he served as instructor of leadership and management for Barton Community College at Fort Riley, KS (United States Army).
+Before coming to Oxford, he served as an instructor of leadership and management for Barton Community College at Fort Riley, KS (United States Army).